Breast Cancer Symptoms Checklist: What to Look For at Home

 Skin Irritation or Dimpling

-Skin changes are subtle but powerful indicators.
-One of the most common signs is “peau d’orange”—a texture that makes the skin look like an orange peel.
+Skin changes are subtle but powerful breast cancer symptoms that many women in the USA initially mistake for minor skin conditions.
+One of the most common signs is “peau d’orange” — a texture that makes the skin look like an orange peel.

 What to check: